msoumik78/msoumik78.github.io/_posts/2019-05-25-why-use-spring-data-jpa.markdown

 public interface CustomerRepository extends CrudRepository<Customer, Long> {
 }
 {% endhighlight %}
 * With this much code - it is ready to execute basic CRUD commands.
+Let us see the code snippets from the service layer